caphilbr/allowance-chore-tracker/README.md

 ## Backlog/Roadmap

 - Register and login using Google account
-- Allow children to request 'cash-out' amounts from their bala
+- Allow children to request 'cash-out' amounts from their balance
 - Setup a new child without them having an email
 - Add to profile page (change password, change username, view/edit family name)
 - Allow for text invites to children for registration
 - Incorporate the child registration code into the registration link
 - Parent can see outstanding child invites
-- Archive chores (set to inactive) rather than delete
+- Archive chores (i.e., set to inactive) rather than delete
 - Ability to archive a child
 - Parent can see chores past due date and edit/archive/pay them
 - Add more parents to a family (e.g., spouses)